BotBuilderCommunity/botbuilder-community-dotnet/libraries/Bot.Builder.Community.Adapters.Alexa/README.md

 * **Code** : Reason value from the Alexa request
 * **Value** : Error value from the Alexa request

-The entire body of the Alexa request is placed into the Activity as Channel Data, of type AlexaRequestBody.
+The entire body of the Alexa request is placed into the Activity as Channel Data, of type skillRequest.

 ### Default Activity to Alexa Response mapping